requiep/requ-im/docs/wiki.md

 [...]
 ```

+### lib/modules/syntax/syntax.py
-`lib/modules/syntax/syntax.py` - you can also add lexers for other languages or your own in this script, get lexer you can from pygments.lexer website
+In this script, you can add lexers for other languages or your own.
+You can get lexers from the `pygments.lexer` website.
+Here is an example:
 ```python
 from pygments.lexers import PythonLexer, CLexer, JsonLexer from pygments.lexers.shell import BashLexer